Global shares gain as traders keep focus on Fed cut path

 Buoyant equities and steady currency markets appeared to largely sidestep geopolitical worries spurred by Israel's attack on Hamas leadership in Qatar on Tuesday and after Poland scrambled its own and NATO air defences to shoot down drones following a Russian air attack on western Ukraine.

-Poland's blue-chip index was down 1.5%, one of the few regional indices in the red in Europe.
+Poland's blue-chip index was down 2%, one of few regional indices in the red in Europe.

 The broader market sentiment remains bullish despite multiple risks and some of that could be finding an expression in hedges via gold, Laidler said.

 Gold lingered close to its record high hit in the previous session.
-It was last up 0.8% at $3,654.36 per ounce.
-It has risen over 5% so far in September, also helped along by firming of Fed rate cut wagers.
+It was last up 0.5% at $3643.92 per ounce.
+It has risen over 5% over September so far, also helped along by firming of Fed rate cut wagers.

-"Prospects of continued accommodative monetary policy, increasing geopolitical tensions, ongoing macroeconomic challenges, and concerns over the Fed’s independence are expected to strengthen the investment case for gold," analysts at ANZ said in a note.

 Traders see a rate cut by the Fed next Wednesday as a sure thing, and even lay 8% odds on a super-sized half-point reduction, the CME Group's FedWatch Tool shows.

+A week earlier, markets had assigned a 7% probability on the Fed holding rates steady, but another dismal monthly payroll number last week convinced investors the Fed had no cushion to wait any longer to support the economy.

-The final hurdles to those expectations will come on Wednesday and Thursday, in the form of producer and consumer inflation readings, respectively.
+The final hurdles to that view will come on Wednesday and Thursday, in the form of producer and consumer inflation readings, respectively.

 Analysts reckon that an upside surprise could spur investors to lighten bets on rate cuts later this year but is unlikely to meaningfully change expectations for September.